Dismounted/KOtal/README.md

 	Jane
 	Maria

 Now say we didn't want to store TAL views with a 'php' extension.
 We would like to use 'html' instead.
-Simply change the extension on your views and add this code anytime before the view is rendered.
+Simply change the extension on your views and add this code before the view is instantiated.

 	View::set_tal_ext('html');